 Sciatica pain mainly occurs on one side of the body.
 Sleeping on that side will only worsen the pain.
 You can avoid the pain by rolling over to the other side or using a positioning pillow to help sleep on the unaffected side.
 Place something in your pocket that will stop you from rolling over to the affected side.

 Do Not Sleep on Your Stomach

 Just like avoiding rolling to the affected side, sleeping on your stomach may also intensify your sciatica pain.
 Sleeping on your stomach will flatten out your spine that may cause discomfort and pain.
 It also causes added pressure to your neck, causing intense pain.

 Do Not Bend Over

 Bending over to pick up an object will increase shearing forces on the spine that will later cause pain in your spinal cord.
 The pain combined with the object's weight will affect your bones and disc and cause serious injury.

 People with sciatica pain must avoid an overly soft mattress because it will sink in your body and distort the alignment of your spine.

 Do Not Sit For More Than 20 Minutes

-Sitting for a more extended period may cause intense pain.
-People with sciatica often complain about changing positions.
-It is because they sit or stand for long periods.
-Placing oneself in a particular position often creates problems, especially when one wishes to change the position.
+Prior to bedtime, sitting for a more extended period may cause intense pain.
 To avoid this pain, you must change your positions frequently and avoid sitting on sofas or chairs that are not supportive.